 In fact, since the 2015/2016 season, which is the first year of his second time at Betis, until the 2019/2020 campaign, he increased his scoring numbers every year.
 Furthermore, he reached his second highest scoring numbers of his entire career at the age of 39, which is something hard to see on players at that age, who are almost retired.

 Rumors on his retirement were all around every year, but he kept recycling and adapting himself to his own physical features by going from a dribbling winger to a player that actually moved to interior positions in order to make up for that lost of speed based on his age.

 Maybe he wasted a golden opportunity to retire football on his peak by winning the Spanish Cup as the captain in 2022, which was even more significant than the last two that he had already won with Betis in 2005 and Valencia in 2008, but who are we to make opinions on his retirement?
 Joaquín had earned the right to retire whenever he felt that he could give anything else and so no one could deny him to stay if he wanted to play for an extra year.

 Many people stand out too much his role off the field, but they should do the same to the huge competitor that you must be in order to play until the age of 42.
-Joaquín is already the second player with the most games in LaLiga and it seems that he could overcome the 622 games record held by Andoni Zubizarreta before his retirement (he has currently played 616 games after taking on Osasuna this weekend).
+Joaquín is already the second player with the most games in LaLiga (621) and he can even the 622 games record held by Andoni Zubizarreta tonight against Valencia.

 Joaquín represents the circle of life: yo grow up with your family, leave home after having some discussions with them, and come back when you feel that you do not have too much time left together.